samfitgen/trgen/docs/Traditional_Base-Traditional_Base_-_High_Volume-High_Volume_II.md

 > 60-70% FTP.
 >
 > Some of the optional form drills are Form Sprints, Endurance Spinning
-> intervals & some Isolated Leg Training drills.
+> intervals, and some Isolated Leg Training drills.

 ## Week 2